What is EMDR?

 What is trauma ?

-A single traumatic event (a car accident, an assault) or repeated distressing experiences (eg. childhood neglect, domestic violence, bullying) causes emotional shock.
-After trauma, it is quite normal to experience all kinds of unpleasant feelings, emotions, and body sensations such as:
+A single traumatic event (a car accident, an assault) or repeated distressing experiences (eg. childhood neglect or abuse, domestic violence, bullying) causes emotional shock.
+After trauma, it is quite normal to experience all kinds of unpleasant feelings, emotions, and body sensations, even long after the traumatic period, such as:

 How does EMDR work?